romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-For a custom GitHub Action you are developing, which method is most appropriate for debugging issues that occur during the action's execution in a workflow?
+Q: For a custom GitHub Action you are developing, which method is most appropriate for debugging issues that occur during the action's execution in a workflow?
 <details><summary>Show the answer</summary><p>

 - **Utilize console.log statements in the action's code and review the output in the GitHub Actions workflow logs**